danthorpe/Money/README.md

 }
 ```

-Note that the provider doesn’t need to perform any networking, itself, it is all done by the framework.
+Note that the provider doesn’t need to perform any networking itself.
+It is all done by the framework.
 This is a deliberate architectural design as it makes it much easier to unit test the adaptor code.

 # Creating custom currencies